 Once the garlic cloves are in the ground planted and then growing in spring, there are generally four main tasks that need to be taken care of during the growing season.
 These include weeding, watering, scape removal (if necessary) and scouting.

-If possible, it is best to plant garlic in a field that is "clean" and has low levels of weeds.
-The old abandoned pasture behind Grandpa's barn that hasn't been farmed for the last 20 years might not be the best place to start with.
+If possible, it is best to plant garlic in a garden or field that is "clean" and has low levels of weeds.
 Areas with perennial weeds like thistles or quack grasses should be avoided if possible and planted in future years once these weeds have been removed.

 On our farm, we hand weed all the garlic and use sharp blade hoes to do most of the work.
 We have learned over the years that weeding a field many times while the weeds are still very small versus a few times when the weeds are large is far less work!
 Weeding early and making sure a field is free of perennial weeds is key to our weed management strategy.